 Q: When will I get the results of my biopsy?

 A: We would hope that results will be returned within a couple of weeks, if not sooner.
-Practice around the country varies, and results can be given either face to face or in a letter.
-During this pandemic, it is likely that where possible, all consultations will be done over the phone – including discussing scan and biopsy results.
+Practice around the country varies, and results may be given either face to face or in a letter.
+During this pandemic, it may be that all consultations will be done over the phone – including discussing scan and biopsy results.
 If you haven’t received any form of results after two weeks, please call to chase up with the nurse/admin/secretary.

 If You’ve Just Been Diagnosed with Womb Cancer